CHIMAI-A/MTJ/README.md

 2. As a maintenance staff, I want to receive notification if any park lights don't turn on when it's dark.

 - AC#1: If light doesn't turn on at night, notification sent to maintenance staff.
+- AC#2: Can check all park lights from main control pannel at the office.

 # Members